 - Pack the packing list.
 The same one you used to get everything in the bag?
 Print an extra and toss it in their trunk.
 It’s a lifesaver when they’re packing up to come home and trying to figure out if they came with one pair of socks or ten.

 - Pre-stamp & address envelopes.
 If you’re hoping to get any snail mail from camp, make it easy for them.
-I always pack stationary and a few pre-addressed, pre-stamped envelopes—bonus if you add a list of who to write to (hi, grandparents!).
+I always pack stationery and a few pre-addressed, pre-stamped envelopes—bonus if you add a list of who to write to (hi, grandparents!).

 - Send a care package or letter EARLY.
-I’ve learned to mail the first letter or care package before my kids even leave for camp—because between travel time, sorting, and cabin delivery, it can take a while to get to them.
+I’ve learned to mail the first letter or care package before my kids even leave for camp because between travel time, sorting, and cabin delivery, it can take a while to get to them.
 I put together a full list of fun and creative care package ideas here, including things like a funny letter from the family pet, glow-in-the-dark goodies for the whole cabin, a friendship bracelet kit, fabric markers for signing pillowcases, and a disposable camera so they can capture their own camp memories.

 Alright, let’s get down to the packing list…